 - They will send a certificate and/or card to you (or the recipient, your choice)

 - The tree gets planted in partnership with the Forest Service experts in the area most needed

-- Trees for a Change lists photos, maps, and other info regarding the tree online for the recipient to view
+- Trees for a Change provides photos, maps, and other info regarding the tree online for the recipient to view

-- The Forest Service cares for and maintains the tree, ensuring that it grows into a “living memorial” in honor of your loved one, all while helping restore the forests to their natural beauty
+- The Forest Service nurtures and maintains the tree, ensuring that it grows into a living tribute in honor of your loved one, all while helping restore the forests to their natural beauty.

 This is the certificate and card for the recipient:

 So the recipient will receive a card and/or certificate, plus the information regarding where it is planted along with access to photos and maps.
 The actual tree will be planted in the spring in memory of the person of your choice.